PhaserEditor2D/PhaserEditor/docs/v2/animations-editor.rst

 If the timeline contains frames, you can insert the new frames at any position.

-Also, you can drop the frames on the animation preview canvas, in that case the frames are appended to the timeline.
+Also, you can drop the frames on the animation preview canvas, in that case, the frames are appended to the timeline.

 .. image:: images/animations-editor/animations-insert-frames-timeline.png
   :alt: Insert frames to the timeline.